 also known as Jewish mysticism.

-There are only few museums in the city, none of it is about natural history.
+There are only a few museums in the city, none of which focus on natural history.

 In addition to its title as the city of Kabbalah, Safed is also known as a city of art.